 - journal extracts

-Some courses involve visits away from the University campus, and you may need to pay some or all of the costs of meals on such trips.
-We will pay for your transport, accommodation and most meals.
+Some modules involve visits away from the University campus, and you may need to pay some or all of the costs of meals on such trips.
+We will pay for your transport.

 This course is regulated by the Office for Students.